frederic-perez/Cardiac-electrophysiology/glossary.md

 __catheter__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Catheter)
 __coarctation__ _n_ A narrowing or constricting, especially of the aorta or of a blood vessel.
 __coronary sinus__ _n_ The dilated terminal portion of the great cardiac vein, receiving blood from other veins draining the heart muscle and emptying into the right atrium.
+__coronary spasm__ _n_ Muscular closure of the coronary arteries, causing angina, ischemia, or myocardial infarction.
 __coronary thrombosis__ _n_ Obstruction of a coronary artery by a thrombus, often leading to destruction of heart muscle.
 __cryoablation__ _n_ A process that uses extreme cold to destroy tissue.
 __defibrillator__ _n_ An electrical device used to counteract fibrillation of the heart muscle and restore normal heartbeat by applying a brief electric shock.